jjg/jsfs/docs/jedi.md

 * Pluggable render/preview view (Markdown, HTML, graphviz, etc.)
 * "wiki-like" code editing where things like functions can be clicked to reveal their source, and if the source doesn't exist, it is created

+Aside from being generally useful it provides a reference example for JSFS applications, establishing standards around how data is shared, how authentication is performed, etc.